50 Words or Less

 Another feature that’s very effective is data margins.
 These can be created utilizing any or all the parameters by inputting upper and lower limits.
-I created a 7 iron carry data margin with a lower limit of 140 yards and an upper limit of 160 yards and applied it to the 7 iron session displayed throughout this review.
+I created a 7 iron margin with a lower limit of 140 yards and an upper limit of 160 yards.
+I applied it to the 7 iron session displayed throughout this review.
 Whether in the graphic views or in the shot list (above right) the red and green visual alerts are a great way to quickly analyze consistency.

 As far as accuracy, I didn’t have any method to check data other than relative comparisons on distance with my rangefinder and visual assessment of shot shape, but I found no reason to doubt the values presented by the Mevo+.
 I also felt inherent trust knowing that FlightScope is utilizing time proven 3D Doppler radar in the Mevo+.
 That same technology also allows the Mevo+ to be utilized both indoors and outdoors.

 With any electronic device, longevity boils downs to durability and usability – and the Mevo+ excels in both categories.
 The unit itself has a sturdy, industrial feel amplified by the thick red rubber perimeter and thick metal stand.
 The zippered case adds protection when not in use without much bulk.
-Fitting nicely in the larger side pocket of my golf bag, I’ve had no concerns about transporting the Mevo+ in and out of my trunk or carrying it around the golf course.
+Fitting nicely in the larger side pocket of my golf bag, I’ve had no concerns about transporting the Mevo+.

-Usability is impacted not only by set up and ease of use as discussed prior, but how often you’re willing to actually use the device without a bunch of consternation.
+Usability is impacted not only by set up and ease of use, but how often you’re willing to actually use the device without a bunch of consternation.
 The simplicity and vast amount of data it provides makes the Mevo+ a training aid I will frequently use.
-I’m blessed to be able to hit balls outside year round, but being able to utilize the Mevo+ indoors, even with a simple net, would be a huge advantage.
+I’m blessed to be able to hit balls outside year round, but being able to utilize the Mevo+ indoors would still be a huge advantage.
 Add in simulation, and the Mevo+ could see action for a long time.

 The Mevo+ retails for $1,999, placing it above the $499 Mevo [full review HERE] and well below the $14,995 X3 in the FlightScope golf launch monitor lineup.
 The only competition at that same price point is SkyTrak [full review HERE].
 What separates both the Mevo+ and SkyTrak from $300-$500 launch monitors is more data and simulation.
 What makes the Mevo+ a better investment is the ability to utilize the unit indoors and outdoors.
 The question of which one is best for pure indoor simulation will need to be answered later.

 Value can be somewhat subjective, but I contend the FlightScope Mevo+ is an excellent value.
-It offers all the data most golfers and even instructors need to evaluate and improve their game, plus seamless integration with included simulation.
-Don’t get me wrong, $1,999 is a lot of money, but it’s still a decimal place less than the next tier of launch monitors.
+It offers all the data most golfers and instructors need to evaluate and improve their game, plus seamless integration with included simulation. $1,999 is a lot of money, but it’s still a decimal place less than the next tier of launch monitors.